 - Click the To... button and re-select the person's name from the GAL (Global Address List).

-After removing it once from the auto complete cache and re-selecting it again from the GAL, you can use auto complete in the future and your emails should be sent to the correct address.
-You may need to exit Outlook and restart it for the new name to show up in the list.
+After removing it once from the auto-complete cache and re-selecting it again from the GAL, you can use auto-complete in the future and your emails will send to the correct address.
+You may need to restart Outlook for the new name to appear.

-In addition to auto complete, if you have the person stored in your personal contacts list and receive undeliverable messages, you will want to remove the entry from the personal contacts list and re-add the email address.
+If you have the person stored in your personal contacts and receive undeliverable messages, remove the entry from the personal contacts list and re-add the email address.